FDISK(8) System Administration FDISK(8)

 BSD/Sun-type

-which should be a `whole disk' partition.
-Do not start a parti‐
+should be a `whole disk' partition.
+Do not start a partition that

-tion that actually uses its first sector (like a swap partition)
+actually uses its first sector (like a swap partition) at cylinder

 IRIX/SGI-type

-of which should be an entire `volume' partition, while the ninth
+which should be an entire `volume' partition, while the ninth should

-should be labeled `volume header'.
-The volume header will also
+be labeled `volume header'.
+The volume header will also cover the

-cover the partition table, i.e., it starts at block zero and
+partition table, i.e., it starts at block zero and extends by

-extends by default over five cylinders.
-The remaining space in
+default over five cylinders.
+The remaining space in the volume

-the volume header may be used by header directory entries.
-No
+header may be used by header directory entries.
+No partitions may

-A sync() and an ioctl(BLKRRPART) (rereading the partition table from
+A sync(2) and an ioctl(BLKRRPART) (rereading the partition table

-disk) are performed before exiting when the partition table has been
+from disk) are performed before exiting when the partition table has

 Note that all this is deprecated.
 You don’t have to care about things